blinklet/blog-posts/containerlab-network-emulator/containerlab.md

 We know, from our topology file, that interface *eth2* on *Router1* is connected to *eth1* on *Router3*.
 So, let's look at the traffic on *Router3* *eth1*.

 Router3's network namespace has the same name as the container that run Router3: *clab-frrlab-router3*.
-So, follow the directions from the Containerlab documentation and run the following command to execute tcpdump and forward the tcpdump output to Wireshark:
+Follow the directions from the [Containerlab documentation](https://containerlab.srlinux.dev/manual/wireshark/) and run the following command to execute tcpdump and forward the tcpdump output to Wireshark:

 ```
 $ sudo ip netns exec clab-frrlab-router3 tcpdump -U -n -i eth1 -w - | wireshark -k -i -
 ```

-In the above command, tcpdump will send an unbuffered stream (the *-U* option) of packets read on interface *eth1* (the *-i eth1* option) without converting addresses to names (the *-n* option) to standard output (the *-w -* option), which is piped to Wireshark which reads from standard input (the *-i -* option) and starts reading packets immediately (the *-k* option).
+In the above command, *tcpdump* will send an unbuffered stream (the *-U* option) of packets read on interface *eth1* (the *-i eth1* option) without converting addresses to names (the *-n* option) to standard output (the *-w -* option), which is piped to Wireshark which reads from standard input (the *-i -* option) and starts reading packets immediately (the *-k* option).

 You should see a Wireshark window open on your desktop, displaying packets captured from Router3's *eth1* interface.